wthirsh/wthirsh.github.io/README.md

 ## Linking to your Project

 Your final report should be delivered via your website.
 There are two components required:
-* A link to a separate repository on GitHub with your project code (best option), or a link to download the code from a directory in your website repository.
+* A link to a separate repository on GitHub with your project code (best option), or a link to download the code from a directory in your website repository, i.e. you could place the code in the `assets` directory.
-* A link to download the report.
-It is recommended to write the report using a word processor or Latex, then export it as a .pdf file and upload it to the `assets` directory.
-Link to it [like so](/assets/project_demo.pdf).
+* A link to the report.
+You can write the report using a word processor or Latex, then export it as a .pdf file and upload it to the `assets` directory.
+You can then link to it [like so](/assets/project_demo.pdf).
+However, you can also type the report straight onto the website - [here is](/project.md) a template for that.